-Every day over 26 million students ride the school bus to and from school.
+Every day, over 26 million students ride the school bus to and from school.
 Parents put their trust in the buses and drivers to keep their children safe.
 According to the Transportation Research Board, riding a school bus is 13 times safer than other modes of transportation.
-However, school bus accidents can and do happen as a result of negligence.
+However, school bus accidents can and do occur due to negligence.

 North Carolina School Bus Statistics